 We are never done learning.
-From an Emergency Response Officer refreshing their first-aid knowledge to developers utilizing new tools or just making sure everyone is aware of the latest cybersecurity risks, learning is part of any job and often crucial for organizational change.
+From an Emergency Response Officer refreshing their first-aid knowledge to developers utilizing new tools or just making sure everyone is aware of the latest cybersecurity risks, learning is part of any job.
 But without repetition, we will forget most of what we learn within 30 days.
 What is the key to making new knowledge stick?

 There are numerous reasons why annual or periodic training will fail, but one thing is for certain: it will fail.

 Without repetition, 90 percent of what we learn is forgotten within 30 days.